kragen/derctuo/transaction-per-call.md

 thread for each concurrently executing event handler, retrying executions as necessary.

+This kind of abandonment can be constant-time, but only if the buffered writes from the transaction are not written to their home location; as Hopwood points out in hir talk slides, if the writes are written to their home locations, then rolling back a transaction requires undoing all the writes, one by one.
+An alternative that provides constant-time, effectively instantaneous, abandonment is to only write the writes to their home locations when a (top-level) transaction commits.
+This requires every read of a transactional variable to check for a buffered write belonging to the current transaction before falling back to the value from the home location.

 With virtual memory, one common problem for responsiveness is that when the system starts to thrash, responsiveness for the whole user interface goes to hell, because there's no reasonable way to make